-Folic acid is responsible for promoting a pregnancy and minimizing the risk of birth defects.
+Folic acid is responsible for promoting pregnancy and minimizing the risk of birth defects.
 Folic acid is found in certain fortified cereals and whole grains.

 Fruit and vegetables provide a host of essential nutrients and antioxidants and help decrease inflammation in the body, all of which are important if you want to get pregnant.

 Spinach, romaine, rocket, broccoli, and other leafy greens are especially important.
 They are high in a certain B vitamin called folate, which is known to improve ovulation.
-Folate is essentially the food based nutrient that folic acid is derived from.
+Folate is essentially the food-based nutrient that folic acid is derived from.

-Note for avid fish eaters; steer clear of shark, swordfish, king mackerel and tilefish when trying to get pregnant.
+Note for avid fish eaters; steer clear of shark, swordfish, king mackerel, and tilefish when trying to get pregnant.

 Research conducted at the Harvard School of Public Health observed around 19,000 women who were actively trying to get pregnant.
 They found that infertility was 39 percent more likely in women with a high intake of animal-based protein.
 But women who ate a lot of plant protein were substantially less likely to have trouble trying with conception.

 Throw chickpeas into a salad, or make a vegetarian chili.
 Don’t like beans?
-Lentils, tofu and nuts are good plant-based proteins as well.
+Lentils, tofu, and nuts are good plant-based proteins as well.

 Dairy products are essential for the calcium and protein they provide.
-Studies have found that one or two servings of whole (full-fat) milk products (like ice-cream!) can protect against certain types of ovulatory infertility.
+Studies have found that one or two servings of whole (full-fat) milk products (like ice cream!) can protect against certain types of ovulatory infertility.

-Pumpkin seeds are high in non-heme iron, the type of iron found in certain plant based foods and iron-fortified foods.
+Pumpkin seeds are high in non-heme iron, the type of iron found in certain plant-based foods and iron-fortified foods.

 One study found that women who regularly took an iron supplement, which is non-heme iron were 40 percent less likely to have trouble getting pregnant than those who didn’t take iron.